drBenway/pixi-vn-wiki/start/choices.md

 ## Select a choice

-To select a choice, you must use the `callLabel` or `jumpLabel` function.
+To select a choice, you can use `narration.selectChoice`.

 ```typescript
 narration.selectChoice(item, {